AdaCore/spark2014/docs/ug/appendix/gnatprove_limitations.rst

    * on components of tagged types if the tagged type is visble from inside the scope of the invariant bearing type.

+#.
+Calls to protected subprograms and protected entries whose prefix denotes a
+   formal subprogram parameter are not supported.

 Legality Rules
 --------------